Contract conditions for granting subsidies through the WIDU Platform (https://widu.africa)

 The Recipient is required to immediately inform GIZ when it is no longer possible to achieve the project objective as indicated in the project description, when there is a risk of not achieving it, or when minimum standards are not met (anymore).

-The Subsidy Agreement and, hence, the project are successfully completed when the subsidy has demonstrably been used for the measures specified in the investment plan and the GIZ programme team declares the project completed.
-A Recipient may receive up to three consecutive subsidies in total.
+The Subsidy Contract and, hence, the project is successfully completed when the subsidy has demonstrably been used for the measures specified in the investment plan and the GIZ programme team declares the project completed.
+A Recipient may receive up to three consecutive subsidies (Original WIDU Grant) in total.
+In addition, the Recipient can receive one Corona Business Grant and one Local Call subsidy.

-The place of jurisdiction is Frankfurt am Main.
+The place of jurisdiction is Frankfurt am Main, Germany.
 GIZ may also institute proceedings against the Recipient before the competent court for the Recipient’s place of residence or place of business or habitual place of residence.